MissAllSunday/SimpleTwitter/readme.txt

 -You can use the bit.ly API  to short your urls
 -works with every theme, this mod des not modify any file at all! ;)

-	you will have to create a twitter app, [b]without the twitter app, this mod will not work.[/b]
+You will have to create a twitter app, [b]without the twitter app, this mod will not work.[/b]

 [size=12pt][color=purple]Laguage[/color][/size]